blogtitle/blogsources/content/post/web-security-2-xss.md

 XSS is a vulnerability that allows attackers to run arbitrary JavaScript code in applications they shouldn't be able to control.
 This can lead to **complete account compromises for every victim** that follows a malicious link or visits a compromised page.

 There are two major families of XSS: server side and client side.
-Let's see how to best protect your app from them.
+Today we'll discover how to better protect against server-side XSS, how to reduce the risk of DOM XSS (with some novel technologies) and how to mitigate both of them with some defense-in-depth mechanisms.
+In the end there will be a recap (with code!) to put together the most important bits you shouldn't forget.

 # Server-Side XSS